 – Learning through experience

-On the other hand – shouldn’t all be happy, that entrepreneurship education in 2019 is not anymore only about informing students about economy?
-The broader the concept will become, the more it would need to include as well alternative entrepreneurial approaches and promote a diversity of entrepreneurial role models (beyond the single fighting competitive entrepreneur) – for instance referring to the entrepreneurial spirit in cooperatives and collectives, learning about sharing economy or gaining experience from post-growth economical experiments.
+The broader the concept of entrepreneurship education will become, the more it would even need to include alternative entrepreneurial approaches and promote a diversity of entrepreneurial role models (beyond the single fighting competitive entrepreneur) – for instance referring to the entrepreneurial spirit in cooperatives and collectives, learning about sharing economy or gaining experience from post-growth economical experiments.

-Another reason why a competence framework like EntreComp strengthens the position of active pedagogy as well in the civic and democracy education field is because the existing competence frameworks here tend to ignore the active component.
+Third, a competence framework like EntreComp is awakening civic education in the EDC sector, because the here used competence frameworks tend to ignore the active component.
 A lot of them were focusing on schools and the formal system, while most activities in learning participation, creativity or transforming social or political ideas into reality are organized in fact outside the formal system.
 It’s not, that there would not exist a rich landscape of active citizenship education.
 But for policy makers and curricula designers it’s still not much present.
 Even the EU Key Competences for Lifelong Learning under-appreciate the active components of citizenship education.
 The responsible General Directorate would know better, if they would check the aims and methodology of the Erasmus+ funded projects – active and creative pedagogy is today in the center of civic education.

 Terminology around active pedagogy